 2021 is the year to add new ventures to our portfolio.
 We are especially excited about WashKing, the maker of biodigester toilets for slums in Ghana.
 You may recall that Jochen joined their supervisory board last summer to find out more about their business model and its potential.
 We are now convinced that WashKing is the right fit for our portfolio.
 Driven by a passionate entrepreneur, Dieudonné Kwame Agudah, they address a real problem with an ingeniously simple solution: many slum dwellings don’t have toilets, there is no canalisation, and people defer to open defecation which is undignified and risky and leads to disease.
 Pit toilets need to be emptied every year or else they overflow, especially in the rainy season (and they often do).
 WashKing’s solution: simple pit toilets that come with an enzyme mix that eats faeces, thereby reducing volume and thus the need to empty to once every ten years.
 Because people can’t afford the one-off payment, WashKing has developed an innovative pay-per-use model that works with access cards that we know from some hotels to open rooms.
 Single use is affordable to poor households at a few cents, but the sum pays off the toilet over a couple of years.
 WashKing is strong in Accra but, with our help, wants to grow further in Ghana and expand to Sierra Leone where we have a good network.
 We will seek to raise funding of about 200k€ over the next year or so and then join Dieudonné and WashKing and jointly make it big in West Africa.

 We are busy building a training centre for our clay gasifiers in Ethiopia and hope to be able to share first impressions in the next newsletter.
-We are also building our team in Africa and are looking to hire technical and business experts in Ethiopia and Uganda - details in our vacancies.
+We are also building our team in Africa and are looking to hire technical and business experts in Ethiopia and Uganda.
 Stay tuned to get to know the growing team.

 Until then, stay safe!
 Till